Jaimin25/ConvoNest/README.md

 - PostgreSQL
 - Prisma

-### How to run the project locally?

-Click [here](https://github.com/Jaimin25/ConvoNest//blob/main/DEVELOPERS.md) to setup the project locally.
+### Click [here](https://github.com/Jaimin25/ConvoNest//blob/main/DEVELOPERS.md) and follow the steps to setup the project on your device.